-The most pronounced zonal correlations in U{850} are found in two locations: (i) along 449 60 degrees South, where positive correlations wrap around the latitude circle, and (ii) in 450 the deep tropics, where positive correlations extend well beyond the 2500 km isopleths.
-At 451 ~ 60 degrees South, the zonally coherent variations in the zonal flow follow from geostrophic 452 balance and the coherence of the geopotential height field over Antarctica, as observed in 453 Fig. 7b.
-In the subtropics, the far reaching correlations follow from geostrophic balance 454 and the coherence of the geopotential height field in the tropics.
-At the equator, where 455 geostrophic balance does not hold, Z{850} exhibits globally coherent motions (consistent with 456 weak temperature gradients in the tropics), while U{850} becomes significantly anticorrelated 457 at a distance.
-As a result, a zonally uniform annular mode dominates the EOF spectrum 458 of Z{850} in the tropics (Fig. 8b) whereas wavenumber 1 tends to dominate latitudinal EOF 459 analysis of U{850} (not shown).
-Neither Z{850} (Fig. 7b) or U{850} (Fig. 9a) exhibit zonally coherent 460 motions at midlatitudes, where the autocorrelation function decays to zero ~ 2500 kilometers 461 and oscillates in the far field.
-462
+coherent variations in the zonal flow follow from geostrophic balance and the coherence of the geopotential height field over Antarctica, as observed in Fig. 7b.
+In the subtropics, the far-reaching correlations follow from geostrophic balance and the coherence of the geopotential height field in the tropics.
+At the equator, where geostrophic balance does not hold, $Z{850}$ exhibits globally coherent motions (consistent with weak temperature gradients in the tropics), while $U{850}$ becomes significantly anticorrelated at a distance.
+As a result, a zonally uniform annular mode dominates the EOF spectrum of $Z{850}$ in the tropics (Fig. 8b), whereas wavenumber 1 tends to dominate latitudinal EOF analysis of $U{850}$ (not shown).
+Neither $Z{850}$ (Fig. 7b) or $U{850}$ (Fig. 9a) exhibit zonally coherent motions at midlatitudes, where the autocorrelation function decays to zero $\sim$ 2500 km and oscillates in the far field.

-The results shown in Figs. 7b and 9a are representative of the correlation structure of 463 geopotential height and zonal wind throughout the depth of the troposphere (e.g., very 464 similar results are derived at 300 hPa; not shown).
-However, the correlation structure of the 465 zonal flow changes notably above the tropopause, as indicated in Fig. 9c and d.
-Consistent 466 with the increase in the deformation radius in the stratosphere, the scale of motions increases 467 (note that the grey lines now indicate the $\pm 5,000$ km isopleths).
-The most notable differences 468 between the troposphere and stratosphere are found in the tropics, where the Quasi Biennial 469 Oscillation (QBO) leads to an overwhelming annular signal.
-Marked annularity is also found 470

-471 in the high latitudes, in the vicinity of both extratropical polar vortices.
-As observed in the 472 analysis of the tropospheric zonal wind and geopotential height, however, there is no evidence 473 of dynamical annularity in the midlatitudes.
+The results shown in Figs. 7b and 9a are representative of the correlation structure of geopotential height and zonal wind throughout the depth of the troposphere (e.g., very similar results are derived at 300 hPa; not shown).
+However, the correlation structure of the zonal flow changes notably above the tropopause, as indicated in Figs. 9c and 9d.
+Consistent with the increase in the deformation radius in the stratosphere, the scale of motions increases (note that the gray lines now indicate the $\pm$ 5000-km isopleths).
+The most notable differences between the troposphere and stratosphere are found in the tropics, where the quasi-biennial oscillation (QBO) leads to an overwhelming annular signal.
+Marked annularity is also found in the high latitudes, in the vicinity of both extratropical polar vortices.
+As observed in the analysis of the tropospheric zonal wind and geopotential height, however, there is no evidence of dynamical annularity in the midlatitudes.

-The average correlation structure of EKE{300} (Fig. 9e) is notably different.
-Unlike Z or 474 U, the zonal correlation of EKE is remarkably similar across all latitudes, with a slight 475 peak in the physical scale of the correlation in the Southern Hemisphere midlatitudes where 476 the baroclinic annular mode has largest amplitude (e.g., Thompson and Woodworth 2014).
-477 Interestingly, EKE{300} remains positively correlated around the globe at all latitudes, albeit 478 very weakly in the far field.
-The non-negative decorrelation structure leads to the dominance 479 of a zonally uniform "annular mode" in EKE at each individual latitude poleward of 25°S, 480 as shown in Fig. 10.
-However, the separation between the first and second modes (which 481 characterize wavenumber 1 motions) is modest at most latitudes.
-The largest separations 482 between the first and second EOFs EKE{300} are found near 45°, where the top annular EOF 483 represents about 16% of the variance, compared to about 11% for the second and third 484 EOFs.
-485
+The average correlation structure of $EKE{300}$ (Fig. 9e) is notably different.
+Unlike Z or U, the zonal correlation of EKE is remarkably similar across all latitudes, with a slight peak in the physical scale of the correlation in the Southern Hemisphere midlatitudes where the baroclinic annular mode has largest amplitude (e.g., Thompson and Woodworth 2014).
+Interestingly, EKE300 remains positively correlated around the globe at all latitudes, albeit very weakly in the far field.
+The nonnegative decorrelation structure leads to the dominance of a zonally uniform annular mode in EKE at each individual latitude poleward of 25°S, as shown in Fig. 10.
+However, the separation between the first and second modes (which characterize wavenumber-1 motions) is modest at most latitudes.
+The largest separations between the first and second EOFs EKE300 are found near 45°, where the top annular EOF represents about 16% of the variance, compared to about 11% for the second and third EOFs.

-486 c.
-Quantifying the role of dynamical annularity in EKE{300} with the stochastic model
+c.
+Quantifying the role of dynamical annularity in EKE300 with the stochastic model

-At first glance, the weak separation between the first and second EOFs of EKE{300} suggests that much of the annular signal owes itself to local correlations, i.e., statistical annularity.
-However, a comparison of the EOFs of the observations with those derived from the "Gaussian + baseline" model explored in Sections 2 and 3 allows us to be more quantitative about the relative role of dynamical vs. statistical annularity in the context of the baroclinic annular mode.
+At first glance, the weak separation between the first and second EOFs of $EKE{300}$ suggests that much of the annular signal owes itself to local correlations (i.e., statistical annularity).
+However, a comparison of the EOFs of the observations with those derived from the "Gaussian + baseline" model explored in sections 2 and 3 allows us to be more quantitative about the relative role of dynamical versus statistical annularity in the context of the baroclinic annular mode.